“If you don’t plan your emergency situation well in advance, you will end up as a debt creator”

 Please find the graphical differentiation in the interest rate of all three types.

-This is an example of a people A, B, C, who deposits Rs.
+This is an example of people A, B, and C, who deposit Rs.
 1000 every month for the accumulation of Emergency funds.
-A, B, C chooses different options from each other and let us see what will be their corpus after 30 years.
+A, B, and C choose different options from each other and let us see what will be their corpus after 30 years.

 This subject is completely taken from practical sense from most of the successful financial leaders and even from my mentors and myself.